Home Equity Loan Rates

-What is a home equity loan?
+What is a Home Equity Loan?

 These loans have the same expenses as your mortgage - an application fee, title search, appraisal, attorneys’ fees and points (a percentage of the amount you borrow).
-Home equity lines of credit (HELOCs), on the other hand, may not even have fees at all.
+Home equity lines of credit (HELOCs), on the other hand, may not have fees at all.
 Read more about the differences between home equity loans and HELOCs at LendingTree to make sure you get the best equity loan for you.

 - Take advantage of low interest rates.